InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_1_quantities_and_amounts/NOTES.md

 - Why do the xAxis and yAxis not meet?
 Most of the ideas I have for changing this seem to make the code more convoluted.
 I wanted to focus on the rest of the assignment, because I feel like I have a hand on that.

+- General improvement: assign colorScale based on highest to lowest votes.
+What' s a good way to do that?